asmatar/pokemon/README.md

 # Feature

-• List of all pokemon with their caracterics,
+• List of all pokemon with their caracterics

 • Possibility to search by name

 • Shuffle the list

 # Tecnologies

 • Vanilla JavaScript

 • CSS

 • HTML

 # Launch